thatkit/thatkit/README.md

 👋 Hi, I’m [Nikita](https://github.com/thatkit).
-You can find some of my completed projects in the repos.
+You can find some of my completed projects in the pinned repos.

-📚learning TS, GraphQL, NestJS
+📚learning TS, GraphQL, NestJS, MobX, Stylus

-# Pet projects are mostly in pinned repos
+## Check the pinned repos for pet projects!

 ### Hard skills